barbazul/1kfa/mod_guide_campaigns.md

 Describe how The Hearth which has been inaccessible, snuffed out, or hidden since the characters crossed the first threshold is now rekindled, reborn, re-imagined or its inheritor is revealed.
-All the PCs now have a chance to heal their wounds.
+All the PCs now have a chance to fully heal their wounds.

 For every wound healed, gain another *Journey point*.

 # 30-hour Campaign

-`TODO`

-An "arc" of 3 9-hour campaigns
+A 30-hour campaign is a trilogy of 9-hour campaigns, called "Books", with slight rules tweaks in the Book 2 and Book 3.

- * First Book - just the same as the 9-Hour Campaign
+Book 1 will play just the same as the 9-hour campaign.
+The PCs will venture from their original home into a mysterious world, and return.

+## Book 2

- * Second Book - Carry over all *Journey points* and *Shadow points*
+At the beginning of Book 2, make a new GM Sheet.
+Copy over any leftover *Journey points* and *Shadow points* from Book 1 onto this sheet.

+During Chapter 7 of Book 2, the PCs do not return to their original home.
+They return to a place that has some elements of their original home, but it is not where they came from.

+These elements may include:

+ * Characters (friends and family)
+ * Safety and comfort (even if temporary)
+ * The Hearth

-   * Chapter 7 should return them to a different "world"
+Only gain a *Journey point* during Chapter 7 if the threshold they cross brings them to a place like this.

- * Third Book - Start with 0 *Journey points*, carry over the *Shadow points*
+## Book 3

+At the beginning of Book 3, make a new GM Sheet.
+Copy over any leftover *Shadow points* from Book 2 onto this sheet.
+This Book starts with **zero** *Journey points*.

-   * *Shadow points* grow at double the rate:
+In Book 3, *Shadow points* grow at double the normal rate:

-     - ✅︎ gains you 2 *Shadow points*
+ * ✅︎ gains you 2 *Shadow points*
-     - on IMMEDIATE moves, ✗ gains you 4 *Shadow points*
+ * on IMMEDIATE moves, ✗ gains you 4 *Shadow points*

+Chapter 7 of Book 3 can return the PCs to their original home or wherever makes narrative sense.

-   * Challenge the narrative character changes made earlier - will the characters give up their earlier accomplishments or boons to attempt for even greater ones?
+In this Book, show downsides of the narrative character changes made earlier.
+Will the characters give up their earlier accomplishments or boons to attempt for even greater ones?

+Try creating some monsters with immunities specific to the PCs' strengths.
+How will the PCs react if the prizes earned in their earlier adventures are rendered useless?

 # The real juice